Translation in the Wild: What Explains the Origin of LLMs’ Translation Abilities?

 The notion of incidental bilingualism emphasizes how learning can occur as a byproduct.
 For AI researchers, this highlights the importance of carefully examining training data.
 Many capabilities of LLMs might trace back to hidden lessons in the data rather than purely novel reasoning.
 This raises the question: should we attribute an ability to the \emph{architecture and learning algorithm} of the model, or to the \emph{information embedded in its environment}?
 In PaLM’s case, the environment (i.e. the training corpus) contained cross-lingual mappings; the model’s architecture allowed it to pick up on those mappings and store them.
 So the answer is a bit of both: the capacity to detect and use such patterns is an emergent property of a sufficiently powerful sequence predictor, but the specific skill (French $\leftrightarrow$ English translation) is grounded in having seen actual examples.

-Another insight is how small a fraction of data can significantly influence behavior.
+Another key insight is that even a small fraction of data can exert a disproportionate influence on behavior.
 Less than 1\% of PaLM’s training instances were explicitly bilingual, yet those bits had an outsized impact on the model’s performance on translation tasks.
 This asymmetry points to the efficiency of pattern-learning in LLMs: when the model encounters a rare but highly informative pattern (like a sentence and its translation), it can leverage it to handle many other instances at inference time.
 It also means that omitted data could lead to omitted capabilities.
 If, hypothetically, PaLM’s (and, by extrapolation, other full-scale LLMs’) crawl of the web had missed all bilingual content, it might have shown far weaker translation abilities, at least until reaching enormous scale where other heuristics kick in.
 Thus, the structure and composition of training data directly shape the emergent “translation knowledge.”

 Finally, this work has practical implications for improving and understanding LLMs.
 By recognizing that LLMs may have “translation knowledge” locked behind suboptimal prompting, we may be able to unlock better performance simply by changing how we query the models.
 This suggests a broader principle: when an LLM seems to lack skill in something, it may be a matter of not accessing the skill properly.
 The model might be like a library full of facts with no index.
 If we find the right prompt “index,” suddenly the knowledge comes to the surface.
 For translation, the “index” could be a native prompt format.
 For other tasks, there might be analogues (perhaps certain tasks were also seen incidentally in training, and the key is to find the trigger that activates that capability).